BeneditoBraimo/Wamini_API/README.md

-# Wamini Backend API
+# Wamini Backend API - Project Overview

-This is the backend API for **Wamini**, a platform for agricultural products, inputs, transports, and negotiations.
+# Purpose

+The Wamini backend API is a RESTful service built with Flask that powers an agricultural marketplace platform.
+It enables users to register, publish products and inputs, offer transport services, and negotiate deals — all through secure, token-based communication.

 The API is built using **Flask**, **Flask-SQLAlchemy**, **Flask-Migrate**, and **JWT authentication**.

 ---